-Orion is the most-easily recognized constellation in the sky, which is no doubt due to its distinctive configuration, and the fact its constituent stars are very luminous.
-In fact, it includes two of the brightest stars in the entire sky, including Rigel, a magnificent bluish-white supergiant located 772.9 light years distant, and with an apparent magnitude of 0.13, making it the 7th brightest in the entire night sky.
+Orion is the most easily recognized constellation in the sky, which is no doubt due to its distinctive configuration, and the fact its constituent stars are very luminous.
+In fact, it includes two of the brightest stars in the entire sky, including Rigel, a magnificent bluish-white supergiant located 772.9 light years distant.
+Shinning with an apparent magnitude of 0.13, Rigel it the 7th brightest star in the entire night sky.

-Coordinates: RA 05h 14m 32.3s/Dec 08° 12′ 06″
+- Coordinates: RA 05h 14m 32.3s/Dec 08° 12′ 06″

-Star Type: Class B Supergiant (B8Ia)
+- Star Type: Class B Supergiant (B8Ia)

-Distance: 772.9 light years
+- Distance: 772.9 light years

 - Apparent Mag: 0.13 (0.05 – 0.18)

 - Luminosity: 100,000 solar luminosity

-Surface Temperature: 12,000C (22,000F)
+- Surface Temperature: 12,000C (22,000F)

-Mass: 17 solar masses
+- Mass: 17 solar masses

-Radius: 33.73 million miles (78 solar radii)
+- Radius: 33.73 million miles (78 solar radii)

-Rotational Velocity: 25 km/s
+- Rotational Velocity: 25 km/s